rumeysaevcimen/rumeysaevcimen/README.md

 am working to improve myself in this field.
 I aim to become a competent "Data Scientist" in the future.

-Currently, Software Developer Intern at Northsoft.co
+Currently, Software Developer at Northsoft.co